System Path Redirection

 64-bit processes cannot use the Sysnative alias; it is only available in 32-bit processes.

-Although this rule is applied for both 32-bit and 64-bit input paths, Sysnative should only be present in 32-bit input paths.
+Although this rule is applied for both 32-bit and 64-bit entries, Sysnative should only be present in 32-bit entries.

 [2] "Target process" is the process where the rewritten path will ultimately be accessed.
 In most cases, paths are accessed by Setup/Uninstall itself, so the target process bitness is Setup/Uninstall's bitness (as set by SetupArchitecture).